 During summer, however, it becomes dry, making it a good spot for building a tent.
 Tropical rain forests surround it.
 Tinagong Dagat is one of the emerging Negros Occidental tourist spots.

 11. Malanta-og Falls

 Malanta-og Falls is one of the highest in the province and is also one of the most picturesque.
 It cascades for more than 50 meters towards a beautiful pool with pristine waters.

 You can jump from one of the surrounding boulders towards the pool because it’s deep.
 Just make sure you know how to swim.
 Dense forests surround Malanta-og Falls and atop it, one can often see wild monkeys playing.

 - Location/Jump-off: Don Salvador Benedicto

 - Trekking Time: 1-2 hours

 12. Mount Talinis

 Mount Talinis is a dormant volcano with active fumaroles where sulfuric gases emerge.
 It is one of the highest peaks in the province.
-It is often dubbed as “Cuernos de Negros” (Horns of Negros) because of its double peaked volcano.
+It is often dubbed “Cuernos de Negros” (Horns of Negros) because of its double-peaked volcano.